evanspa/GasJot-ios/README.md

 The Gas Jot system serves as nice a reference implementation for a set of client-side and server-side libraries.
 The Gas Jot system is a client/server one.
-This repo, *PEFuelPurchase-App*, represents a client-side application of the Gas Jot system.
+This repo, *GasJot-ios*, represents a client-side application of the Gas Jot system.
 The libraries it uses are generic, and thus are not coupled to Gas Jot.
 These libraries are the
 [PE* iOS library suite](#pe-ios-library-suite).